SamuXarick/LuDiAI-AfterFix/readme.txt

 - Plans optimal distances between airports
 - May build more than one aircraft per route at once
 - May add or remove more than one road vehicle at once during management
-- Renews road vehicles when better models become available
+- Renews vehicles when better models become available
-- Plans a maximum number of aircraft a route can support
+- Plans a maximum number of vehicles a route can support
 - Attaches road stations to existing airports
 - Removes unserviced road routes
 - Use of customized road pathfinder